 Well before Pentecost when the Holy Spirit descended to fill the disciples, Jesus had already given them supernatural power and authority to cast out all demons and to cure diseases to be used in proclaiming the kingdom of God to the lost (Luke 9:1-2).
-Therefore ministering in the realm of the supernatural does not totally depend on being baptized in the Holy Spirit—as some charismatic teachings might hold.
+Therefore ministering in the realm of the supernatural does not totally depend on being baptized in the Holy Spirit and then receiving the supernatural gifts of the Spirit—as some charismatic teachings might hold.

 The primary purpose of the baptism of the Holy Spirit was to give the disciples power and boldness to witness for Jesus Christ—something which was noticeably lacking before Pentecost.
 The most dramatic example of this was Peter, who just days before boldly proclaiming the gospel before the gathered crowd at Pentecost, had fearfully denied Jesus three times.
 Note that in the gospels even before receiving the Spirit’s power at Pentecost, Peter and the other disciples were already healing the sick effectively.

 Luke 9:6 So they set out and went from village to village, proclaiming the good news and healing people everywhere.